sunset1995/pytorch-layoutnet/README.md

     ```

 ## Visualization
+If you have aligned pano image and corresponding extracted line segments, use `visual.py`, otherwise use `visual_from_scratch.py`.

 See `python visual.py -h` for detailed arguments explaination.
 Basically, `--path_prefix` give the prefix path to 3 `state_dict` to load, `--img_glob` and `--line_glob` tell the input channels of rgb and line segment (remember to add quotes if you use wildcards like `*` in your glob path).
 Finally `--output_dir` specify the directory to dump the results.
 Execute below command to get the same output as demos.
 ```python visual.py --flip --rotate 0.25 0.5 0.75 --img_glob "data/test/img/pano_aaccxxpwmsdgvj.png" --line_glob "data/test/line/pano_aaccxxpwmsdgvj.png" --output_dir assert/```